thunlp/Model_Emotion/Model_Emotion-1.0/README.md

 ### **Step 5: Generate Masks Based on the Importance of Neurons**

 After getting the neurons sorted out, we will generate masks for the top k important neurons.
 We will also generate random masks for setting the baseline.
 In the `gen_mask.py`, we provide several methods for masking the neurons and generating random masks.

 **Methods for Masking Neurons**

-* `BINARY_MASK` [ DEFAULT ]

-  Use 0 to represent the masked neurons, and 1 to represent the unmasked neurons.
-* `FLOAT_MASK`

-  Use random floats in the half-open interval [0.0, 1.0) to represent the mask neurons

 You can get the masks by running the following script: